Unity-Technologies/com.unity.multiplayer.docs/mppm/about.md

 Multiplayer Play Mode version 1.1.0 is compatible with Unity Editor versions 6000.0.3f1 or later.

+## Compatibility

+Multiplayer Play Mode version 1.1.0 is compatible with Unity Editor versions 6000.0.3f1 or later.

 ## Multiplayer Play Mode terminology

 The following have specific meaning in relation to Multiplayer Play Mode: